 12 Ways to Make Friends in College

-At Carthage, the next four years offer the potential to turn all of the new faces you see into new relationships.
+At Carthage, the next four years offer the potential to turn all of the new faces you see into new friendships.
 So how exactly do you make those lifelong friends everybody’s always talking about?
-Here’s what Carthage students and graduates had to say:
+Here are some tips from Carthage students and alumni:

 1. Room with somebody you don’t know.

 “My favorite Carthage memories include meeting my lovely roommate Nina Werger.
 I think no matter where you go, the people you meet make the place feel like home.
 I am incredibly fortunate to have met a friend for life and am beyond grateful for her.” — Serena Richardson ’24

 Carthage holds an Involvement Fair at the start of the fall and spring semesters.
 Want to meet people?
 Go to the Involvement Fair.
 “My number one recommendation is to join clubs you are interested in as soon as possible.
 If you are uncertain about clubs, attend the Involvement Fair on campus, where you can talk to members and learn more.
 Clubs will lead to having friends on campus and make your time on campus enjoyable.” — Andrew Kasica ’25

 3. Get to know people in your classes.

 “I chose Carthage because of the small class sizes that would allow me to build close relationships with my peers, and especially with my professors.
 Because of these small class sizes, I have gotten to know so many people who are interested in the same career path as me, and the professors have helped me immensely with making decisions for my future.
 Everyone has been very supportive!”— Giana Apostoli ’23